netbench/GPCNET/README.md

 Modifications to the default settings should not be done for official benchmarks.
-Official benchmarks should be run with default production settings for the system (network, compute nodes, MPI library etc.) with defaukt settings in GPCNeT.
+Official benchmarks should be run with default production settings for the system (network, compute nodes, MPI library etc.) with default settings in GPCNeT.
 There are many ways to modify the behavior of GPCNeT, however, for detailed investigations.

 For network_load_test, the intensity of